Family Vacation Ideas and Finds | Family Holiday Central

 So, Is Prague Expensive?

-No, comparatively speaking, Prague is not expensive next to other major European cities.
-You can easily get by on $100 a day in a mid-range hotel or $50 in a hostel.
-While there are “expensive” choices like high-brow central hotels and Old Town fancy restaurants, you’ll find plenty of opportunities to save money.
+No, relatively speaking, Prague is not expensive compared to other major European cities.
+It is easy to survive on $100 per day in a mid-range hotel or $50 per day in a hostel.
+Yes, there are “expensive” options like posh central hotels, fancy restaurants in Old Town, but there is also plenty of room to economize.
 It is all about planning a budget before your holiday in Prague; this way, you know how to cut your trip cost.

 Are you interested in visiting more of the Czech Republic?
 Here’s our complete travel guide.
-The country is simply stunning, with a culture and nature that inspired the likes of William Shakespeare.
-There’s loads to see, so why not add some extra time to see the rest of the Czech Republic after visiting Prague?
+The country is simply stunning, with culture and nature that has inspired likes of William Shakespeare.
+There are loads to see so why not add some extra time to see the rest of the Czech Republic after visiting Prague?

 Source link